arin-goyal/Image-Classifier/README.md

 ## 🚀 Live Demo

 Here is a screenshot of the application in action.
-The model correctly identifies the uploaded image of a truck.
+The model correctly identifies the uploaded image of a horse.

 [Image of a Streamlit web app in action]
 ![Streamlit App Demo](demo.png)